open-contracting-extensions/ocds_budget_and_spend_extension/examples/integration.md

 To understand how much of the total budget line the contracts in our example make up, we can use the `classifications` information to cross-reference the budget data.

-> Note: depending on how a Fiscal Data Package is implemented, this cross-reference may be possible against the underlying data file (budget-and-spend.csv), or may only be possible against some API (such as the Open Spending API) where any normalisation described by the datapackage.json file has already been carried out.
-When querying normalised data, it may be necessary to check how measure fields have been normalised in order to construct an appropriate API call.
+> Note: depending on how a Fiscal Data Package is implemented, this cross-reference may be possible against the underlying data file (budget-and-spend.csv), or may only be possible against some API (such as the Open Spending API) where any normalization described by the datapackage.json file has already been carried out.
+When querying normalized data, it may be necessary to check how measure fields have been normalized in order to construct an appropriate API call.
 >
 > This extension does not define the exact behaviour of any API or FDP dataset, and each implementation may need to accommodate cases where a query returns multiple budget lines.